simonhackler/svelte-stripe-table/README.md

 <PricingTable prices={prices} activeSub={activeSubscription} locale="en-GB" currency="GBP" />
 ```

+For a reference implementation with stripe checkout see src/routes/pricing-table

 ## Stripe Dashboard first
 The idea is to configure everything inside of stripe.